 V’s meal comes quickly; a bowl of green beans, a side of potatoes, and rice pilaf.
 Three small bowls.
 The burnt ends or small plate of brisket were too expensive, so a starch, a grain, and a legume had to be sufficient.

 She already knows what E would want: a baked potato, ribs, and cornbread,…maybe a side salad.
 She smirked a smile.
 Ranch dressing with a side of lettuce, is how it really would be.
 The little green leaves of the salad would be crying for help, swimming in the thick white sauce.
 V laughed to herself.
 That’s the only way E eats salad.
 Drowned in ranch dressing.
 She shook her head, Oh, dear E. You precious, beautiful soul.

 Here we see that our protagonists have found themselves lonely and missing each other.
-E walking through the grass of the countryside on the brink of a storm, and V picking at potatoes with a fork in a nice restaurant.
+E walking through the grass of the countryside on the brink of a storm, and V picking at potatoes with a fork in a nice restaurant, nonethewiser about the weather.
 Nothing each could do would get the other off their mind.